Orakl Network Request-Response

 and Prepayment

 contracts won't be deployed.
-Instead, Bisonai's already deployed contract addresses will be used.
+Instead, Bisonai's already deployed will be used.
 After setting the appropriate .env

 values, run the following command to start the Request-Response service: